Jayman2000/jasons-nixos-config/README.md

 	You can verify whether or not Nix is installed by running:

 		nix-build --version && \
-			echo nix-build is installed. || \
+			echo Nix is installed. || \
-			echo nix-build is not installed.
+			echo Nix is not installed.

 2. If you don’t already have one, get a local copy of [the Nixpkgs repo](https://github.com/NixOS/nixpkgs):